 Security officers monitor property to stop criminal activity including theft, robberies, and assault.
 Applicants must demonstrate strong decision-making abilities, be able to work in difficult conditions and respond to crime.
 Your resume should be perfect.

 Before starting your professional security officer resume, be confident about what you can say about your strengths and skills.
 In the US there are growing needs to find more security personnel, but finding jobs may not always be easy.
 Employers want to trust security agents to protect their valuables, so they want to know you’re qualified.
 Show employers that you are competent and fit for the job of preventing robberies with your resume.

-Listed below are the four sections of a security officer resume: Professional Profile, Skills, Work Experience and Education/Training.
+Listed below are the five sections of a security officer resume: Professional Profile, Skills, Work Experience, Education and Certifications.
 To create a well-written security officer resume, keep these sections in mind and follow the tips listed in the article.
 You can also look at our security officer resume examples.
 All four sections should be well-written, impressive, and concise.
 In addition, each section should contain examples of your accomplishments.

 The layout of your resume is crucial for your security officer job application.
 Use a reverse-chronological format to showcase your previous employment history, and make sure to highlight any relevant experience.
 Also, include a headline and summary statement in the format used for ATS (Applicant Tracking Systems) and other applications.
 It’s also important to use legible fonts, big headings, and right margins.
 If you’re unsure about your layout, send your resume in PDF format so it can be read by employers.
 Spelling and grammatical errors can immediately be run-coded by ATS, and it is recommended to send your resume as a PDF.

 - Certification and Licenses

 Choosing the right resume format is crucial to presenting your experience and skills effectively.
 There are three main resume formats to consider: